GDPR Training Online

 The course has a short quiz at the end of the learning.

-The formal online assessment for this course consists of 12 multiple-choice questions, which should take approximately 30 minutes to complete.
+The formal online assessment for this course consists of 12 multiple-choice questions.
 To be successful, candidates must achieve a 75% pass mark (9 or more) to obtain the certificate.

 On successful completion of the online GDPR Training course assessment, the candidate will be able to print/save the certificate.
 In additions to this, an email is sent to the candidate containing a link to the certificate.
 This is the simplest, most convenient way to achieve compliance.
 Also, a QR code has been added to the certificate which can be scanned by a smartphone to establish the certificate’s validity.